New Zealand · 2026

 GST Rate History

-1 Oct 1986 10% GST introduced in New Zealand
+1 Oct 1986 10% GST introduced as part of comprehensive tax reform

-1 Jul 1989 12.5% Rate increased to fund social spending
+1 Jul 1989 12.5% Rate increased to fund social spending — held for 21 years

-1 Oct 2010 15% Current rate — unchanged for 14+ years
+1 Oct 2010 15% Current rate · part of revenue-neutral "tax switch"

 Important Disclaimer